robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 model)

-They describe various advantages of this, such as constant memory usage with depth, ability to tradeoff accuracy with resource consumption, reducing the number of parameters needed, something to do with change of variable and normalization, and the ability to process continuous time data.
+They describe various advantages of this, such as constant memory usage with depth, ability to trade off accuracy with resource consumption, reducing the number of parameters needed, something to do with change of variable and normalization, and the ability to process continuous time data.

 The key part of this method is the use of an "ODE solver" to compute the parameter updates.
 It is